oernster/3D-printing-info/printers/qidiq1pro/README.md

 ## As an aside the root password is `makerbase`

-# Flash the emmc using BalenaEtcher using the Qidi Q1 image from this link: https://wiki.qidi3d.com/en/Memo/flash-emmc
+# Flash the emmc using BalenaEtcher using the Qidi Q1 image from (this link)[https://wiki.qidi3d.com/en/Memo/flash-emmc]

 ## Eject the emmc once done.